PivotalFuture/CameraTraps/api/batch_processing/README.md

-# Detector batch processing API user guide
+# Camera trap batch processing API user guide

 Though most of our users either use the [MegaDetector](https://github.com/ecologize/CameraTraps#megadetector) model directly or work with us to run MegaDetector on the cloud, we also offer an open-source reference implementation for a an API that processes a large quantity of camera trap images, to support  a variety of online scenarios.
 The output is most helpful for separating empty from non-empty images based on a detector confidence threshold that you select, and putting bounding boxes around animals, people, and vehicles to help manual review proceed more quickly.
 If you are interested in setting up an endpoint to process very small numbers of images for real-time applications (e.g. for anti-poaching applications), see the source for our [real-time camera trap image processing API](https://github.com/ecologize/CameraTraps/tree/main/api/synchronous).

-You can process a batch of up to two million images in one request to the API.
+With the batch processing API, you can process a batch of up to a few million images in one request to the API.
 If in addition you have some images that are labeled, we can evaluate the performance of the MegaDetector on your labeled images (see [Post-processing tools](#post-processing-tools)).

-If you would like to try automating species identification as well, we can train a project-specific classifier based on the output of this detector API and the labels you provide.
-The species classification predictions will be added to the detector API output json file.

 All references to &ldquo;container&rdquo; in this document refer to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) containers.

+We have referred to one submission of images as a "request" in this documentation but as a "job" elsewhere in the source code and emails; confusingly, the endpoint for checking the status of a request/job is called `/task` and the RequestID is called `task_id`.
+Consider "request" and "job" interchangeable, and the `/task` endpoint a legacy issue.
+Note that the terms "job" and "task" mean different things in the source code (in the context of Azure Batch).

 ## API